VCBART: Bayesian trees for varying coefficients: Additional figures

-To estimate how the effects of our covariates might vary over time and across several socio-demographic factors, our set of modifiers included age, gender, race, birthplace, veteran status, marital status, labor force status, and indicators of whether or not respondents were food insecure or received food stamps in 1998.
-We additionally included self-reported childhood health as a potential modifier.
-After expanding each multi-level categorial modifier into binary dummy variables, we had a total of $R = 16$ potential modifiers.
-Table~\ref{tab:hrs_covariates} lists all of the covariate and modifiers used in our analysis.

-\subsection{Varying Coefficient Models}
+\subsection{Varying coefficient models}

-Since their introduction in \citet{Hastie1993}, VC models have been extensively studied and deployed in both the statistics and econometrics literature.
-We give a very brief overview here and refer the reader to \citet{FanZhang2008} and \citet{Franco-Villoria2019} for more comprehensive reviews.
+Since their introduction in \citet{Hastie1993}, varying coefficient models have been extensively studied and deployed in statistics and econometrics.
+We give a very brief overview here; see \citet{FanZhang2008} and \citet{Franco-Villoria2019} for more comprehensive reviews.

-When there is only a single modifier (i.e. $R = 1$), one popular approach (see, e.g., \citet{Hoover1998} and \citet{Huang2002}) is to express each $\beta_{j}$ as a linear combination of pre-specified basis functions.
-Such a decomposition effectively reduces the functional regression problem to a high-dimensional linear regression problem for which numerous frequentist \citep[see, e.g.][]{Wang2008, Wang2009, Wei2011} and Bayesian \citep{Bai2019b} regularization techniques have been proposed.
-Kernel smoothing is another popular and theoretically supported alternative \citep[see, e.g.,][]{Wu2000}.
+When there is only a single modifier (i.e. $R = 1$), one popular approach to fitting the model in Equation~\eqref{eq:general_model} is to express each $\beta_{j}(\bZ)$ as a linear combination of pre-specified basis functions \citep[see, e.g.,][]{Hoover1998, Huang2002}.
+Such a decomposition effectively reduces the functional regression problem to a high-dimensional linear regression problem for which numerous frequentist \citep[see, e.g.,][]{Wang2008, Wang2009, Wei2011} and Bayesian \citep{Bai2019b} regularization techniques have been proposed.
+Kernel smoothing is another popular and theoretically supported alternative when $R = 1$ \citep{Wu2000}.

-In spatial statistics, the $\beta_{j}$'s are typically modeled with Gaussian processes (see, e.g., \citet{Gelfand2003} and \citet{Finley2020}) to allow covariate effects to vary smoothly in time and space.
-When the number of observations is large, full Bayesian inference with Markov Chain Monte Carlo (MCMC) can be computationally prohibitive.
-Recently, \citet{Guhaniyogi2020} proposed a distributed computing strategy to spatially-varying coefficient models using Gaussian processes.